orbitalsqwib/tp/docs/UserGuide.md

 ### Editing a note : `edit note`

-Edits a specific note for a person.
+Edits a specific note for a patient.

 Format: `edit note <PATIENT_INDEX> <NOTE_INDEX> t/NEW_TEXT`

-- Edits the note at the specified `NOTE_INDEX` from the person at `PATIENT_INDEX`.
+- Edits the note at the specified `NOTE_INDEX` from the patient at `PATIENT_INDEX`.
 - Both indices refer to the index numbers shown in the displayed lists.
 - Both indices **must be positive integers** 1, 2, 3, ...
-- The person must have notes to edit.
+- The patient must have notes to edit.
 - `t/NEW_TEXT` must contain at least one non-whitespace character.

 Examples:

-- `edit note 1 2 t/Updated note content` edits the 2nd note from the 1st person in the CaseTrack.
+- `edit note 1 2 t/Updated note content` edits the 2nd note from the 1st patient in the CaseTrack.
-- `search name John` followed by `edit note 1 1 t/Follow-up completed` edits the 1st note from the 1st person in the results of the `search` command.
+- `search name John` followed by `edit note 1 1 t/Follow-up completed` edits the 1st note from the 1st patient in the results of the `search` command.

 ### Deleting a note : `delete note`

-Deletes a specific note from a person.
+Deletes a specific note from a patient.

 Format: `delete note <PATIENT_INDEX> <NOTE_INDEX>`

-* Deletes the note at the specified `NOTE_INDEX` from the person at `PATIENT_INDEX`.
+* Deletes the note at the specified `NOTE_INDEX` from the patient at `PATIENT_INDEX`.
 * Both indices refer to the index numbers shown in the displayed lists.
 * Both indices **must be positive integers** 1, 2, 3, ...
-* The person must have notes to delete.
+* The patient must have notes to delete.

 Examples:
-* `delete note 1 2` deletes the 2nd note from the 1st person in the CaseTrack.
+* `delete note 1 2` deletes the 2nd note from the 1st patient in the CaseTrack.
-* `search name John` followed by `delete note 1 1` deletes the 1st note from the 1st person in the results of the `search` command.
+* `search name John` followed by `delete note 1 1` deletes the 1st note from the 1st patient in the results of the `search` command.

 ### Clearing all entries : `clear`